mrudorfer/burg-toolkit/readme.md

 This should load a screwdriver object, sample some antipodal grasps and visualise them.
 Note that there are some other scripts, but they require additional data to be downloaded.

+*Note that python-fcl is only available for linux and will not be installed when using other platforms.
+This package is used for mesh-mesh collision checks via trimesh and does not affect any other functionality.
+Corresponding error messages should be easily recognisable.

 ### usage